 |STAVISKY - 1974|

 Directed by Alain Resnais (Last Year at Marienbad).
-Sondheim was approached by Resnais (a fan of his work) to write the period score for this stylish crime noir set in the early ‘30s and based on the life of real-life political swindler, Serge Alexandre Stavisky.
+Sondheim was approached by Resnais (who professed to be a fan of the composer) to write the period score for this stylish crime noir set in the early ‘30s and based on the life of real-life political swindler, Serge Alexandre Stavisky.
 Resnais’ film is an Art Deco visual feast to which Sondheim contributes a breathtakingly lush, sweepingly romantic score.
-Even if you never see the movie, I’d recommend getting your hands on the soundtrack.
-The music is so gorgeous, it's beyond exquisite.
+Even if you never have the opportunity to see the sumptuous motion picture, you owe it to yourself to get your hand on the soundtrack.
+The music is beyond exquisite.

 |THE SEVEN-PER-CENT SOLUTION - 1976|